JDonner/NoAho/README.txt

-To build and install, use either
+To build and install, use either pip install noaho or
   # Python 2
-  python setup.py install # (or ... build, and copy the .so to where you want it) or
+  python2 setup.py install # (or ... build, and copy the .so to where you want it) pip install or
   # Python 3
   python3 setup.py install # (or ... build, and copy the .so to where you want it)

 API:
-    from noaho.noaho import NoAho
+    from noaho import NoAho
     trie = NoAho()
 'text' below applies to str and unicode in Python 2, or unicode in Python 3 (all there is)
     trie.add(key_text, optional payload)